Guide to LED Lighting

 Low Voltage Lamps:

 Low voltage lamp fixtures (sockets) will usually be connected to a transformer (or Driver) to reduce the mains voltage to 12V DC.
-Fortunately, you don’t need to touch the transformer when doing a lamp retrofit – Philips 12V LED lamps are compatible with most transformers making it a simple retrofit.
+Fortunately, you don’t need to touch the transformer when doing a lamp retrofit – Many 12V LED lamps are compatible with halogen transformers making it a simple retrofit.
 The number of lamps that can be used on a transformer is dependent on the total wattage of the lamps, which should be less than that of the total wattage capacity of the transformer.
 Please see the LED Lighting Transformers Guide below for details.

 Lamps with the following bases run at low voltage, 12V DC: